-As I have repeatedly mentioned in previous posts, I love soccer and enjoy visiting soccer stadiums and games every chance I get on my trips.
-So, naturally, when we visited Brazil in December of 2015, I was all psyched out about exploring everything soccer-related in a country where my favorite sport is such a prominent part of its national identity.
+As I repeatedly mentioned in previous posts, I love soccer and enjoy visiting soccer stadiums and games every chance I get on our trips.
+So, naturally, when we visited Brazil in December of 2015, I was all psyched out about exploring everything soccer-related in a country where my favorite sport is such a prominent part of national identity.

-The very first thing we went to see in Rio de Janeiro was Maracanã stadium, probably the most famous soccer stadium in the world.
-Because we were visiting in December, we couldn’t catch any games and taking a tour of the stadium was our only chance to set a foot in this iconic stadium.
-Maracanã was the one of the holy trinity of the iconic soccer stadiums in the Southern Hemisphere I had dreamt of visiting since I was a small child.
+The very first thing we went to see in Rio was Maracanã stadium, probably the most famous soccer stadium in the world.
+Because we were visiting in December, we couldn’t catch any games, and taking a tour of the stadium was our only chance to set a foot in this iconic stadium.
+Maracanã was one of the holy trinity of soccer stadiums in the Southern Hemisphere I had dreamt of visiting since I was a small child.
 As with La Bombonera in Buenos Aires and Azteca in Mexico, walking through the holy grounds of Maracaña had my imagination running wild and transporting me back in time.
-Standing on a grassy field of Maracaña on a hot and sunny Brazilian day, I was looking down the field imagining the scores of famous Brazilian players who played here.
+Standing on a grassy field on a hot and sunny day, I was imagining the scores of Brazilian players who played here.
 Pele, Garrincha, Jiarzhinhño, Zico, Romario, Bebeto, Ronaldo.
-In my vision, these Brazilian players were appearing out of nowhere, showing the flashes of their brilliance and disappearing like baseball players in the “Field of Dreams” movie.
+In my vision, these Brazilian players were appearing out of nowhere, showing flashes of their brilliance and disappearing like baseball players in the “Field of Dreams” movie.
 As I was taking in the atmosphere of this stadium, looking at the empty rows of yellow and blue plastic seats painted to the colors of the Brazilian national team, I was thinking about the historical games that took place here.
-My mind travelled back to 1950 and I could hear the deafening silence of nearly 200,000 Brazilians in the stands witnessing the defeat of the home nation in the World Cup final at the hands of a neighboring Uruguay.
+My mind traveled back to 1950 and I could hear the deafening silence of nearly 200,000 Brazilians in the stands witnessing the defeat of the home nation in the World Cup final at the hands of a neighboring Uruguay.
 I could also vividly remember Germany defeating Argentina just a year ago in the World Cup final following the Brazilian side’s humiliating defeat 7:1 to Germany in the semis.
-I contemplated what other great games this stadium will witness in the future.
+I contemplated what other great games this stadium would witness in the future.
 And just like that, six months after our visit, Brazil would capture an Olympic soccer gold here in front of its loyal and fervent fans.

-The trip to Brazil was filled with other great soccer-relates experiences, such as visiting Soccer Museum in Sao Paolo and seeing the giant bowl of a stadium in Salvador built specifically for the World Cup 2014.
-But my favorite Brazilian soccer story is how I unexpectedly became a fan of Rio de Janeiro’s soccer club Flamenco and the chaos it caused back home in Chicago.
-Come back next week for details!
+The trip to Brazil was filled with other great soccer-related experiences, such as visiting the Soccer Museum in Sao Paolo and seeing the giant bowl of a stadium in Salvador built specifically for the World Cup 2014.
+But my favorite Brazilian soccer story is how I unexpectedly became a fan of Rio de Janeiro’s soccer club Flamengo and the chaos it caused back home in Chicago.
+Come back next week for details.